StackVista/stackstate-docs/use/perspectives/topology-perspective.md

 * [health checks](../../configure/telemetry/checks_and_streams.md#checks)
 * [telemetry streams](../../configure/telemetry/checks_and_streams.md#data-streams)

+## Filter displayed components

+The [topology filters](/use/view_filters.md#filter-topology) in the the **View Filters** pane on the left side of the StackState UI allow you to filter the topology components displayed.

-## Filtering
+## Filter displayed events

-The View Filters pane on the left side of the screen in any View allows you to [filter the topology components displayed](/use/view_filters.md#topology-filters).
-You can also [filter the events displayed](filters.md#event-filters) in the **Events** list in the view details pane on the right of the StackState UI.
+The [event filters](filters.md#filter-events) can be used to filter the events shown in the **Events** list in the view details pane on the right of the StackState UI.

 ## Interactive navigation